vmware/photon/docs/photon-admin-guide.md

 Working with EC2 requires Amazon accounts for both AWS and EC2 with valid payment information.
 If you execute the following examples, you will be charged by Amazon.
 You will need to replace the placeholders for access keys and other account information in the examples with your account information.

 The following code assumes you have installed and set up the Amazon AWS CLI and the EC2 CLI tools.
 See [Installing the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [Setting Up the Amazon EC2 Command Line Interface Tools on Linux](http://docs.aws.amazon.com/AWSEC2/latest/CommandLineReference/set-up-ec2-cli-linux.html).

+Here's a code example that shows how to upload the Photon OS `.ami` image to the Amazon cloud and configure it with cloud-init:

 	$ mkdir bundled
 	$ tar -zxvf ./photon-ami.tar.gz